by Mary E. Lowd

 As the captain (or facsimile of him) spoke, Lt.
 Vonn called out, “Quick!
 Get back in the ship!
 You’re in danger here!”

 This time Cmdr.
 Wilker barked at her — also in a voice exactly like Fact’s — “Don’t interrupt your captain!”
-The lumo-projected collie dog followed the lumo-projected sphynx cat out onto the desert sand, leaving the lumo-projected shuttlecraft unguarded.
+The lumo-projected collie dog followed the lumo-projected Sphynx cat out onto the desert sand, leaving the lumo-projected shuttlecraft unguarded.

-Wayfarer fell for the bait.
+Nomadus fell for the bait.
 The silver puddle of quantum nanobots slipped away from the real shuttle craft and slid like a pool of mercury over the sand.
 The lumo-projected captain and commander shrieked and danced about uselessly.
 Lt.
 Vonn, Fact, and Grawf ran, fast as a dog, fox, and bear can, for the real shuttlecraft.
 Fact left the uni-meter laying on the sand.

 The real shuttlecraft was still protected by the translucent blue sheen of its force shield, and Grawf worried as her paws pounded over the glittering sand that all of Fact’s clever — but artistically lacking — programming would be for naught.